Where is Stonehenge located? Find the best way to get there.

 Stonehenge is located in the English county of Wiltshire, about 8 miles north of the city of Salisbury.

 Stonehenge is on the A303, which is a main road so its not easy to stop on the road side to get a longer glimpse of the famous Stones.
-However, there are laybys you can pull into, or you can pull off into the car park at Stonehenge which is a short distance off the A303.
+However, there are laybys you can pull into, or you can pull off into the car park which is a short distance off the A303.

-Is there an entry fee for Stonehenge?
+Is there an entry fee?

-How much is the Stonehenge tour bus?
+How much is the tour bus?

 There is a tour bus that goes from Salisbury Station to Stonehenge.
 They run approximately every hour from 10 am until 4:30 pm, and the cost is about £29 for an adult (includes bus and entrance) or £23 for a child (includes bus and entrance fee).